lynnfaraday/aresmush.com/_root/fs3/fs3.3/index.md

 # What's New in Third Edition?

+## Skill Changes

 * Skill Ratings go from 0-8 instead of 1-12, with better descriptions of what the different levels represent.
+* Dice now go against a TN6 instead of TN7, increasing successes.
+Defaulting to an attribute works differently.
 * Attributes have been expanded, and are no longer locked after chargen.
 * Background Skills are now unrated, like Languages.
 * Quirks are gone, replaced by RP Hooks.

-* Dice now go against a TN6 instead of TN7, increasing successes.
-Defaulting to an attribute works differently.
+## Combat Changes

+* Combat wounds have different names and effects.
+Healing has been tweaked accordingly.
+* NPCs no longer have specific ratings but general classes:  Goon, Henchman, Boss.
-* Various other tweaks to the dice, XP, and more.
+* Various other mechanics tweaks to stances, explosions and hit locations.

+# Credits

+Thanks to the following people for their contributions to FS3:

+* The designers of FUDGE and FATE, which inspired FS3.
+* The cast and crew of Battlestar Pacifica, where +combat originated.
+* Cags and David and my dad for input for the original edition of FS3.
+* SeanCee and Boo and the crew of Aftermath for initial beta testing on 3rd edition.
+* Orion, Draco, Andromeda and the crew of The 100 for some cool house rules I stole and general feedback.

 # Copyright and License